Enabling Large Language Models to Generate Text with Citations: Citation Recall Discussion

 \section{Citation Recall Discussion}

-\citet{liu2023evaluating} conduct human evaluation on citation precision in a different way: For each citation, they ask annotators to judge whether the citation (1) fully support, (2) partially support, or (3) does not support $s_i$.
+Our citation precision evaluation cannot detect a citation that partially supports the statement and hence will falsely penalize it.
+Consider a statement $s_3$ and its citations \ttt{[2][4][5]}: if \ttt{[2]} entails partial information of $s_3$ that \ttt{[4][5]} also entails, \ttt{[2]} will be counted as ``irrelevant'' while it should not be penalized. \citet{liu2023evaluating} conduct human evaluation on citation precision in a different way: For each citation, they ask annotators to judge whether the citation (1) fully support, (2) partially support, or (3) does not support $s_i$.
 One citation $c_{i,j}$ is precise if (a) $c_{i,j}$ fully supports $s_i$ or (b) $\mathcal{C}_i$ fully supports $s_i$, $c_{i,j}$ partially supports $s_i$, and no $c\in \mathcal{C}_i$ alone fully supports $s_i$.
 This evaluation solved the corner case we mentioned in the main paper (one citation partially supports the claim but is identified as ``irrelevant'').
 However, it is challenging to conduct such evaluation automatically, as there is no existing model that can judge whether a citation ``partially'' supports a claim.
 We also explore prompting ChatGPT to conduct such a task, which yields poor results.
-We defer it to future work to collect such supervised data to train a better $\phi$ that is equipped with the ability to detect ``partial support''.
+We defer it to future work to collect supervised data to train a better $\phi$ that can detect ``partial support''.